SaschaMajewsky/Sprint-Challenge-React-Wars/Answers.md

 Function Components:
 -Functional Components don't offer methods by itself like a class with class methods does.
 -They receive their props as an argument passed over as an object into them.
+-They have less code within them in comparism to class components and are in general better in performance.

 Q: